open-innovations/bradford-2025/README.md

 # Bradford 2025 data dashboard

-_TL;DR:_ This site depends on data which is not checked in to git.
+_TL;DR:_ This site depends on data which is updated by a Github Action overnight.
-Assuming you have a working `deno` and `pipenv` environment, the task `deno task daily` will prepare the site for build.
+Assuming you have a working `deno` environment, the task `deno task daily` will prepare the site for build.
 For running the local version you probably want `deno task dev`.

 ## Pre-requisites